xiaolou86/shardeum-docs/docs/introduction/faq.md

 ## Gas fees are high while transacting on Liberty.
 Why is that?

 Liberty 1.0 is not a sharded network and the max TPS it can reach now is 15 TPS.
-This is part of testnets.
-Sharding will be added on Liberty 2.0 release so there will be more stability around gas fees and performance in general.
+This is typical on testnets.
+Sharding will be added on Liberty 2.0 release so there will be more stability around gas fees and throughput in general.

 ## What is the use of the $SHM faucet and the coin on Liberty?